techidaily/site-ai-live-streaming/source/_posts/new-the-power-of-youtube-live-selling-unlock-your-sales-potential.md

 ![Virbo Live](https://images.wondershare.com/virbo/article/how-to-live-stream-on-facebook-5.jpg)

-If you want to take your **Facebook streaming** to the next level, then you should try[Virbo Live](https://virbo.wondershare.com/virbo-live.html).
+If you want to take your **Facebook streaming** to the next level, then you should try [Virbo Live](https://virbo.wondershare.com/virbo-live.html).
 Virbo is an all-in-one AI platform that allows users to create high-quality content with 300+ voices and a plethora of powerful features.

 [Virbo Live](https://virbo.wondershare.com/virbo-live.html) aims to transform the live experience by adding AI into play and improving traditional Facebook live streaming.
 Using Virbo Live is simple.
 You need to create a live shopping room where you can create a room or simply select a template.
 Then, you can choose the AI models and background.
 You can also choose the text and the voice that you want to be played during the live stream.
 And lastly, you can interact with your audience in the most user-friendly way possible.